phaustin/quantecon-example/book/docs/python_advanced_features.md

 These days its very common to see the `property` function used via a decorator.

-Here\'s another version of our `Car` class that works as before but now uses decorators to set up the properties
+Here's another version of our `Car` class that works as before but now uses decorators to set up the properties

 ```{code-cell} ipython3